excalibur44/tmp-repo/README.md

 There are a few key features that set TCP apart from User Datagram Protocol:

-    Ordered data transfer: the destination host rearranges according to sequence number[3] Retransmission of lost packets: any cumulative stream not acknowledged is retransmitted[3] Error-free data transfer[15]
+    Ordered data transfer: the destination host rearranges according to sequence number[3] Retransmission of lost packets: any cumulative stream not acknowledged is mretransmitted[3] Error-free data transfer[15]
     Flow control: limits the rate a sender transfers data to guarantee reliable delivery.
-The receiver continually hints the sender on hlow much data can be received (controlled by the sliding window).
-When the receiving host's buffer fills, the next acknowledgment contains a 0 in the window size, to stop transfer and allow the data in the buffer to be processed.[3] o Congestion control[3]
+The receiver continually hints the sender on how much data can be received (controlled by the sliding window).
+When the receiving host's buffer fills, the next acknowledgment contains a 0 in the window si5ze, to stop transfer and allow the data in the buffer to be processed.[3]
+    Congestion control[3]

 Reliable transmission

 TCP uses a sequence number to identify each byte of data.
 The sequence number identifies the order of the bytes sent from each computer so that the data can be reconstructed in order, regardless of any packet reordering, or packet loss that may occur during transmission.
 The sequence number of the first byte is chosen by the transmitter for the first packet, which is flagged SYN.
-This number can be arbitrary, and should in fact be unpredictable to defend against TCP sequence prediction attacks.
+This number can be arbitrary, and should in fact be unpredictable to defend aggainst TCP sequence prediction attacks.

 Acknowledgements (Acks) are sent with a sequence number by the receiver of data to tell the sender that data has been received to the specified byte.
 Acks do not imply that the data has been delivered to the application.
 They merely signify that it is now the receiver's responsibility to deliver the data.

 Reliability is achieved by the sender detecting lost data and retransmitting it.
 TCP uses two primary techniques to identify loss.
-Retransmission timeout (abbreviated as RTO) and duplicate cumulative acknowledgements (DupAcks).
+Retransmission timeout (abbreviated as RTO) and duplicate cumulative acknowledgements (Dup_Acks).
-Dupack-based retlransmission
+Dupack-based retransmission

-If a single packet (say packet 100) in a stream is lost, then the receiver cannot acknowledge packets above 100 because it uses cumulative acks.
+If a sinlgle packet (say packet 100) in a stream is lost, then the receiver cannot acknowledge packets above 100 because it uses cumulative acks.
 Hence the receiver acknowledges packet 99 again on the receipt of another data packet.
 This duplicate acknowledgement is used as a signal for packet loss.
 That is, if the sender receives three duplicate acknowledgements, it retransmits the last unacknowledged packet.
 A threshold of three is used because the network may reorder packets causing duplicate acknowledgements.
 This threshold has been demonstrated to avoid spurious retransmissions due to reordering.[16]
 Sometimes selective acknowledgements (SACKs) are used to give more explicit feedback on which packets have been received.
 This greatly improves TCP's ability to retransmit the right packets.
 Timeout-based retransmission